 Outside the Terminal

-The outdoor smoking zones at SJU are spread along the curbside outside the terminal buildings.
+The outdoor smoking areas at SJU are spread along the curbside outside the terminal buildings.
 Each terminal has nearby outdoor areas where you can smoke.
 The arrivals level curbside tends to be less congested than the departures level, especially during the busy late-afternoon period when flights to the US mainland start clustering.

 San Juan’s tropical climate means it is warm and humid year-round, with temperatures typically between 75 and 90 degrees Fahrenheit.
 Afternoon rain showers are common, particularly from April through November, and they can roll in quickly.
 The outdoor smoking areas are not covered, so you may get caught in a brief tropical downpour.
 On the plus side, you will never have to deal with cold weather here.